gagandeep/Web-Architecture-Evolution/Internet-Protocols.md

 -   A receiver, which transforms the signal back into the message intended for delivery
 -   A destination, which can be a person or a machine, for whom or which the message is intended

 Shannon proposed a mathematical theory of digital communication in his paper *A Mathematical Theory of Communication*.
 Shannon mathematically proves the possibility of Digital systems in 1948.
 That's why he sometimes called as *The Father of The Information Age*.
 Because of Shannon, we have all the modern communication devices working on digital systems.
-Shannon work was not only applied to Computer Science but also to Cryptology, Linguistics, Physiology, Physics, etc.
+Shannon work was not only applied to Computer Science but also Cryptology, Linguistics, Physiology, Physics, etc.

 There is some criticism of Shannon Model of Communication,
 - It didn't consider the semantics of Information passed